kmashour/I-Love-Shawerma/2-Inbox/Courses-inflows/Dockers 9-4-2025.md

 cd getting-started-app
 vim Dockerfile

-**FROM node:18-alpine** --> constant updates and security patches, maintenance headache are not mine to worry about so if there is a base image with my needed runtime (in our case nodejs)  available please use it and reinvent the wheel
+**FROM node:18-alpine** --> constant updates and security patches, maintenance headache are not mine to worry about so if there is a base image with my needed runtime (in our case nodejs)  available please use it and reinvent the wheel, From is also used to determine the base image Iam going to build my image on

 **WORKDIR /app** --> mdkir /app ; cd /app